-The fast transient recorder is provided with EM720T meters.
+The fast transient recorder is provided with the optional transient add-on module.
 It can detect impulsive and low frequency oscillatory transient overvoltages with peaks up to 2kV and durations from 20 microseconds.

 The recorder does not require any special setup above a conventional PQ recorder setup for transient overvoltages.
 Waveform log #3 is especially dedicated for fast transient waveforms.
 It automatically stores 1-cycle voltage waveforms sampled at a rate of 1024 samples/cycle whenever a transient overvoltage is detected.